A topic from the subject of Organic Chemistry in Chemistry.

 Procedure

-1. Prepare the acid solution: Measure 5 mL of acetic acid and transfer it to a 250 mL Erlenmeyer flask.
+1. Prepare the acid solution: Pipette 5 mL of acetic acid into a 250 mL Erlenmeyer flask.
+Add approximately 20 mL of distilled water to dilute the acetic acid.

 4. Titrate the acid with the base: Slowly add the NaOH solution from the burette to the acetic acid solution while swirling the flask continuously.
-Observe the color change of the solution.
+The solution should be swirled gently and continuously to ensure thorough mixing.

 5. Record the endpoint: The endpoint is reached when the solution turns from colorless to a faint pink color that persists for at least 30 seconds.
-Record the volume of NaOH solution used.
+Record the final burette reading.

-• Acid-base reaction: In this experiment, acetic acid (CH3COOH) acts as the acid and sodium hydroxide (NaOH) acts as the base.
+• Acid-base reaction: In this experiment, acetic acid (CH3COOH) acts as a weak acid and sodium hydroxide (NaOH) acts as a strong base.
 The reaction between these two compounds produces sodium acetate (CH3COONa) and water (H2O):

 • CH3COOH + NaOH → CH3COONa + H2O

 • Endpoint determination: The phenolphthalein indicator is used to determine the endpoint of the titration.
-This indicator changes color from colorless to pink in the presence of excess base, signifying the complete neutralization of the acid.
+This indicator changes color from colorless to pink in a slightly basic solution, signifying the complete neutralization of the acid.

-• Stoichiometry calculations: The volume of NaOH solution used in the titration can be used to calculate the moles of NaOH and, subsequently, the moles of acetic acid present in the original solution.
+• Stoichiometry calculations: The volume of NaOH solution used in the titration can be used to calculate the concentration of the acetic acid solution using the formula: MacidVacid = MbaseVbase

 Significance